 "Caster sugar" is the British food term for very fine granulated sugar that is valued by bakers and cooks for making meringues, custards, candies, mousses and baked goods.
 Because caster sugar crystals are so fine, they dissolve quickly, making the sugar particularly suitable for sweetening cold drinks or cocktails.
 In U.S. stores, the sugar is usually sold under the name "superfine sugar."
 Caster (superfine) sugar is sometimes referred to as baking sugar or casting sugar.

-It is not the same as powered sugar, though.
+It is not the same as powdered sugar, though.
 Although caster sugar is very fine, it retains the rough texture of sugar.

 Do It Yourself Caster Sugar